scwook/scwook.github.io/_posts/rpi/2016-05-18-led-on-off-test-en.md

 pi@raspberrypi ~$ sudo ./ledTest
 {% endhighlight %}

-Check the LED On when you pushed the button.
+Check the LED ON when you pushed the button.